geluk/matrix-webhook-gateway/README.md

 as sent by Prometheus [Alertmanager](https://prometheus.io/docs/alerting/latest/alertmanager/).

+Several plugins are available in the [plugin/develop](./plugins/develop) directory.
+Note that these plugins are intended as a starting point and are usually based on the default configuration for the application they support.

 To execute a plugin, you must append its name (as specified by the `format` key in your plugin definition) to the webhook URL.
 For instance, to execute the sample plugin, send a POST to